cloud-jake/microservices-demo/docs/testing-with-grpcurl.md

 The following commands demonstrate how to call each method of the `ProductCatalogService`.
 The `-plaintext` flag is used because the services do not use TLS encryption within the cluster.

+**Note:** These commands rely on the gRPC reflection API, which must be enabled on the server.
+If it is not enabled, you will see an error like `server does not support the reflection API`.

 ### ListProducts

 This method retrieves all products and takes no parameters.